jschmitz/blog/_drafts/troubleshooting-docker-rails-and-postgres.md

 ---
 layout: post
-title: "Troubleshooting Docker, Rails and Postgres Setup"
+title: "Five Tips for Troubleshooting Docker, Rails and Postgres Setup"
 ---

-The process to connect two containers, a application container and database container can sometimes become a challenge an if you're in that challenge and seeing error like "No Postgres password supplied" or "No implice conversion from nil to String" this post can help!
+These five tips will help you if you run into trouble setting up your Rails app and your database using Postgres as an example.
+The setup to connect two containers, a application container and database container can become a challenge if your config is not quite right and you may start seeing errors like "No Postgres password supplied" or "TypeError (no implicit conversion of nil into String)" and this post can help!

 With a few troubleshooting tips and tricks setting up your Rails application to run with Docker and containerized Postgres image and be a quick and painless effort.

-First, lets check out what out Dockerfile, docker-compose.yml and config/database.yml will look like in when completed.
+First, lets check out what out Dockerfile, docker-compose.yml and config/database.yml will look like when completed.

 ## Dockerfile
 ```YAML